-Ales Zivkovic MSc PTSTA(P) CTA(P) is a Psychotherapist (UKCP registered), Supervisor, and a Trainer.
-His clinical practice is located in London, UK, where he also works as a supervisor and a professional consultant.
+Ales Zivkovic MSc (TA Psych) PTSTA(P) CTA(P) is a Psychotherapist (UKCP registered), Supervisor, and a Trainer.
+His clinical practice is located in London, UK, where he also works as a supervisor and a professional clinical consultant.
 Ales also works as a Transactional Analysis (TA) trainer, teacher and an organisational consultant.

 He is a Provisional Teaching and Supervising Transactional Analyst in the field of Psychotherapy—PTSTA(P) and a Certified Transactional Analyst (Psychotherapy)—CTA(P).
 He also holds a Master of Science (MSc) in Transactional Analysis Psychotherapy from Middlesex University, London, UK.

 As a psychotherapist, Ales is registered with the United Kingdom Council for Psychotherapy (UKCP).
-He practices within his private clinical practice in the area of Primrose Hill (North London, UK), working with individuals and groups.
-He also has experience of working as a therapist within the UK NHS (National Health Service) counselling service—both within primary and secondary health care.
+He practices within his private clinical practice in the areas of Central London, UK (Marylebone W1G & Maifair W1K) and North London, UK (Primrose Hill NW1).
+He works with individuals and groups.
+Ales also has experience working as a therapist within the UK NHS (National Health Service) counselling service—both within primary and secondary health care.

-In his clinical practice, as well as in theory development work, Ales has been extensively focusing on areas such as developmental (childhood) trauma, abuse, and subsequent identity issues, impairments of the sense of self, traits of personality disorders, and re-enactments.
-He also has extensive experience working with eating disorders (including binge-eating disorder), issues of obsessive-compulsive character, and existential issues.
+In his clinical practice, as well as in theory development work, Ales has been extensively focusing on areas such as developmental (childhood) trauma, abuse, and subsequent identity issues, impairments of the sense of self, personality disorders, and eating disorders.

 Ales is passionate about combining Transactional Analysis (TA) approaches with various psychoanalytic concepts—predominantly from object relations and self-psychology theories.
 He has been integrating concepts of Expressive Psychotherapy and Transference-Focused Psychotherapy (TFP) into his clinical practice, supervision, and theory development.